abpframework/abp/docs/en/Exception-Handling.md

 }
 ````

-There are **optional fields** those can be filled based upon the exception that has occured.
+There are **optional fields** those can be filled based upon the exception that has occurred.

 ##### Error Code